norcams/docs-enduser/docs/known-issues.rst

 access to the infrastructure is limited.
 To use the dashboard and access web pages, as well as the API, you need to use a computer at your educational institution.
-Usually, this implies only the wired network at the universities and colleges that are allegable for access.
+Usually, this implies only the wired network at the universities and colleges that are allegeable for access.